 - The path with the longest duration is the critical path.

 - Indicate the critical path with a bold line.

-- Conduct forward pass for activities on critical path and calculate early start and early finish for each activity (node)
+- Conduct forward pass for activities on the critical path and calculate early start and early finish for each activity (node)